ProfessorPotatis/sk222uf-1dv610-L3/README.md

 ### UC7 Reset a game
 #### Preconditions
 A user is authenticated.
 Ex.
 UC1, UC3.
-A user has started to play a game.
+A user has previously started to play a game.
 Ex.
 UC5, UC6.
 #### Main scenario
 1. Starts when a user wants to reset the game.
 2. The system present a reset game choice.